IrisShaders/ShaderDoc/uniforms.md

 ### Near viewing plane

-This uniform should always have a value of `0.05`.
+Both ShadersMod and OptiFine unconditionally set this value to `0.05`, to match the near plane of Minecraft's camera.
 See the `GameRenderer#applyCameraTransformations` method in yarn-mapped Minecraft for confirmation.

-> TODO: Check OptiFine behavior

 #### Declaration